-A new musical based on the life of the late Princess Diana is set to hit New York’s Broadway next year and fans are seriously excited.
+A new musical based on the life of the late Princess Diana is coming to Netflix, after plans for it to arrive on New York’s Broadway this year were thwarted by the coronavirus pandemic.

 Aptly named Diana, the musical is being described by its creators as a story of the woman who ‘rocked the Royals’ and ‘chose to be fearless, and as a result became timeless.’